leanprover-community/mathlib3/docs/tutorial/category_theory/category_theory_intro.md

 ```

-One can also check that associativity of composition of functors is definitionally true.
+One can also check that associativity of composition of functors is definitionally true, although we've observed that relying on this can result in slow proofs.
+(One should rather use the natural isomorphisms provided in `src/category_theory/whiskering.lean`.)

 ## Getting started with natural transformations